 The track layout has reached the end of its design life and become harder to maintain.
 While the station itself was modernised in 2012, the existing track and signalling was installed over 40 years ago and is in need of upgrading.

 The project will see 1.5 miles of track, signalling and overhead line equipment re-thought, re-planned and re-laid to reduce the long-term cost of operating and maintaining the railway into the station.

 At the same time, we will also be opening two new lines by re-opening a disused tunnel on the approach to King’s Cross; increasing the approach from four tracks to six.

 During the weekend of the 13/14 July work will begin to remove old signalling equipment from the disused railway tunnel in preparation for the laying new track in the tunnel later this year.

 There will be a reduced train service running on this weekend, and passengers should plan their journey in advance.

-Further work will take place on the August Bank Holiday Weekend 2019.
-This will result in significant disruption and train operators who serve London on the East Coast Main Line are advising passengers not to travel on 24 and 25 August.
-Work at Newark will continue on Bank Holiday Monday 26 August, with a reduced train service running and operators are advising passengers to travel either Friday evening or Tuesday morning if possible.
+Work at Newark will continue on Bank Holiday Monday (26 August), with a reduced train service running.
+Operators are advising passengers to travel either Friday evening (23 August) or Tuesday morning (27 August) if possible.